The Importance of Flossing

 While flossing shouldn’t cause any pain, if you haven’t done it in a while or use too much pressure, you may experience some pain and bleeding which will generally go away within a week or two of daily use.
 Learn about dental sleep medicine.

 Don’t Forget Your Yuma, AZ Dentist

 While brushing and flossing will help you maintain a healthy mouth, they can’t replace the clean you get at your dental office.
-If you would like more information about flossing, or live in the Yuma, AZ area and are looking for a dentist, please do not hesitate to contact 32nd Street, Yuma, AZ Dental Care today!
+If you would like more information about flossing or looking for a dentist in Yuma AZ, please do not hesitate to contact 32nd Street, Yuma, AZ Dental Care today!